The National

 A unique contribution of the Association to the lives of EOD men and women is our assistance with service physical disability boards and corrections petitions.
 We also help obtain military and Department of Veterans Affairs medical benefits and compensation for the many injuries suffered performing the hazardous EOD mission.
 We have restored and increased VA disability compensation for many members of the EOD family.
 For more information visit our Military/VA Benefits page.

 We invite all current and former EOD technicians and their families to Join Us.
-Public Safety Bomb Technicians, foreign EOD technicians, and friends and supporters may join us with an associate membership.
+Foreign EOD technicians, and friends and supporters may join us with an associate membership.

 Our annual convention reconnects everyone with friends you have not seen for a year, or many years.
 Visit our Convention page for more information.